 Transfer Credit Policies/Articulation Agreements/Accreditations

 Due to the unique nature of the AFI Conservatory production-based and collaborative program, the Conservatory does not accept transfer students for admission.
-Accepted applicants must enter as a First Year, First Term Fellow with the intent to attend full-time for the duration of the program.
+Accepted applicants must enter as a first year, first term Fellows with the intent to attend full-time for the duration of the program.
 Institutional review to be exempt from a particular course in which a Fellow has previous knowledge and experience is considered by requesting Credit for Prior Learning.
-In such circumstance, if accepted to the Conservatory, transfer credit(s) from other accredited graduate level programs are considered on a discipline specific basis, but not automatically accepted.
+In such circumstance, if accepted to the Conservatory, transfer credit(s) from other accredited graduate level programs are considered on a discipline-specific basis, but not automatically accepted.

 The Conservatory has no articulation agreements with any other institution.

-The AFI Conservatory is accredited by the Accrediting Commission of Senior Colleges and Universities of the Western Association of Schools and Colleges (WASC), 985 Atlantic Avenue, #100, Alameda, CA 94501, 510.748.9001.
+The AFI Conservatory is accredited by the Western Association of Schools and Colleges Senior College and University Commission (WSCUC), 985 Atlantic Avenue, #100, Alameda, CA 94501, 510.748.9001.
 The AFI Conservatory is also accredited by the National Association of Schools of Art and Design (NASAD), 11250 Roger Bacon Drive, Suite 21, Reston, VA 20190, 703.437.0700).
 The AFI Conservatory is approved by the Bureau for Private Postsecondary and Vocational Education (400 "R" Street, Suite 5000, Sacramento, CA 95814-620C, 916.445.3427) to operate as an accredited, degree-granting institution.
 This school is authorized under Federal law to enroll non-immigrant alien students.
-These approvals are available for review in the Registrar's Office, room 104 in the Warner Bros.
+These approvals are available for review in the Registrar's Office, room 214 in the Warner Bros.
 Building, during regular business hours.